prody/ProDy/doc/tutorials/prody_tutorial/intro.rst

 structures that have with missing loops or terminal residues.
 Dominant patterns in structural variability are extracted by principal component analysis (PCA) of the ensemble.
-Helper functions allow for comparison of dynamics inferred from experiments with theoretically models and simulation data.
+Helper functions allow for comparison of dynamics inferred from experiments with theoretical models and simulation data.
 For detailed usage examples see :ref:`ensemble-analysis`.